 In the formula the cash flows referred to are defined as follows.

-Cash flows from operating activities are cash flows which are generated by the main revenue producing activities of the business, usually cash receipts from the trading operations such as the sale of goods and services.
+Cash flows from operating activities are cash flows which are generated by the main revenue producing activities of the business.
+Such receipts usually include cash receipts from the trading operations such as the sale of goods and services.

 Cash flows from investing activities are normally related to the purchase of long term assets such as plant, equipment, and machinery.